Lothair (clipper): Career

 In 1873, Lothair was purchased by Killick Martin & Company, the company led by Captain James Killick of Challenger fame, and sailed in the tea trade to ports such as London, New York City, Yokohama and Hong Kong.
-David MacGregor adds that in 1873–1874, under the ownership of Killick Martin & Company, she made the fastest passage in the fair monsoon between Macao and Deal, which took her only 88 days.
+David MacGregor adds that in 1873–1874, under the ownership of Killick Martin & Company, she made the fastest passage in the fair monsoon between Hong Kong and Deal, which took her only 89 days.
 She was particularly fast in light winds.

 In 1885, Killick Martin & Company sold Lothair to William Bowen, Llanelly, Carmarthenshire, for use in the South American trade.
 Though she also sailed to China again under this ownership).

 In 1891, she was sold to G. Buccelli & D. Loero, of Genoa, Italy, and finally in 1905 to F.G.
 Piaggio, of Callao, Peru.
 Lothair was lost in about 1910.